 We also have tons of bait, beach and fishing accessories.
 Water shoes, snorkel gear, dive flags, tools, shades, coolers...and on and on!

-If you plan on fishing, you need a fishing license.
+If you plan on fishing on the Cape and over 16 yrs old, you need a fishing license.
 Come on in today to get one!

 Whats on the hook right now?

 Interested to see and hear what the Cape will be like when you are in town?
 Check out our seasonal information to make sure you are coming in the right time of the year.
 We have what the average weather and water temperature will be like, as well as what fishing tips by month and local events.
 Check it out!